pmukanova/HPImap/README.md

 During the prototyping step I had to automate the process of extracting, transforming and loading the data from data.census.gov.

 ### Extract
-I wrote python script to constract API calls using request library.
+I wrote OOP python class named CensusDataProfiles to constract API calls using requests library.
+By defining a base url and passing a group name and a year as a parameter we make those calls.
+The class downloads 10 csv files(2009-2019) for each profile group which is:
+* DP02 - social characteristics
+* DP03 - Economic characteristics
+* DP04 - housing characteristics
+* DP05 - demographic characteristics

+I wrote another OOP python class named CensusVariables which is inherits from parent class CensusDataProfiles and downloads variables - data dictionary for each year for all the data profiles at ones.

 ### Transform
 Using spark I transformed pandas dataframe to spark's to drop null values.